- How is commercial arbitration used and what are the recent trends?

 - Disputes arising from or relating to rights in rem over immovable properties that are located in Turkey.

 The statute of limitation for tort claims is two years from when the claimant becomes aware of the tortious act, damage and the person committing it.
-This must be within the upper limitation of ten years from the date of the occurrence of the tortuous act.
-For unjust enrichment, the two-year limitation runs from when the claimant becomes aware that he is entitled to raise a claim, again within the upper limitation of ten years from the date of unjust enrichment.
-As with proceedings before the state courts, these limitation periods must also be taken into consideration in starting arbitration proceedings.
-Initiating arbitration proceedings suspends/interrupts the limitation period.
+It cannot be more than ten years from the date of the occurrence of the tortuous act.

-6. Which arbitration organisations are commonly used to resolve large commercial disputes?
+- Which arbitration institutions are commonly used to resolve large commercial disputes?

 The main arbitration organisations are the: